mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"That's brilliant, but how can I transmit from trees?"

 	"You think that big tree out there is the only one Casra made?
-Thi and Linyu wrapped countless trees when they lived in the Shadestead and Linyu made a small transmitter box that can work with any of them."
+Thi and Linyu wrapped countless trees when they lived there and Linyu made a small transmitter box that can work with any of them."

 	"Linyu?"